 The provider had a clear vision about the scope of the service and the needs of patients who used the service.
 The aims and objectives were set out in the mission statement for the service.
-They aimed to provide personalised, high-quality general practice care.
+They aimed to provide personalised superior treatments.
 They had an awareness of health values and ensured training, policies and procedures were in place.
 There was a realistic strategy and supporting business plans to achieve identified priorities.